 The power analysis tool leverages the known mean and variance of a metric and the observed traffic volume to estimate the relationship between three variables:

 - Minimum detectable effect (MDE): The smallest change in the metric that the experiment can detect.
 For example: An MDE of 1% with Power set to 80% means that if there's a true effect of 1% or larger on our metric, we expect the experiment will have an 80% chance to produce a statistically significant result.
 If the effect is smaller than 1%, then it will likely fall inside the confidence intervals and not be statistically significant.

-- Number of days: How long the experiment is active and the number of users enrolled in it.
+- Number of days or exposures: How long the experiment is active and the number of users enrolled in it.
 Longer running experiments typically have more observations, leading to tighter confidence intervals and smaller MDE.
 We use historical data to estimate the number of new users that would be eligible for the experiment each day.

 - Allocation: The percentage of traffic that participates in the experiment.
-Larger allocation leads to smaller MDE, so it's often desireable to allocate as many users as possible to get faster or more sensisitve results.
+Larger allocation leads to smaller MDE, so it's often desirable to allocate as many users as possible to get faster or more sensitive results.
 When there's a risk of negative impact or a need for mutually exclusive experiments however, it's useful to know the smallest allocation that can achieve the desired MDE.